AsherTeo/Airbnb-Price-Prediction-/README.md

 - Retained features with statistical significance (p-value < 0.05).

 **Categorical Features:**
-- Evaluated importance using Chi-Square test; retained the top 70 features based on scores.
+- Evaluated importance using Chi-Square test
+- Retained the top 70 features based on scores.

 ## 3) Textual Features:
 - Used BERT-base-multilingual-cased to generate embeddings for property descriptions.